LevantisChris/ServerClient/README.md

 # ServerClient
-Simple program in Java for handling files between a Server and a client.
+Simple program in Java for handling files between a Server and a client using Java sockets.
 This project does not contain threads, so one client at a time.

 <h1>COMMUNICATION PROTOCOL DIAGRAM</h1>